nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 1. Decide on the filter parameters on resale units matching your preferences.
 There are 3 possible attributes to filter by:
     1. `location` : The area your preferred unit will be situated in.
     2. `type`: The type of unit, such as it being an executive flat or 4-room flat.
-Note that X-room flat is written as 'X room'.
+Valid inputs here are: 'executive', '1 room' ...
+'5 room'.
     3. `lease_remaining`: Number of years left on the unit's lease.

 2. Set the filters